The Historical Construction of Body Norms

 8. Implications for Public Discourse

-Understanding the historical construction of body norms allows:
+Recognising the constructed nature of body norms allows:

 • distinction between cultural conditioning and behavioural reality